Françoise Gilot: Relationship with Pablo Picasso

-Personal life

-From 1943 to 1953, Gilot was the longtime partner and artistic muse of Pablo Picasso, with whom she had two children, Claude and Paloma.
+Marriages

 Gilot married artist Luc Simon in 1955.
 Their daughter Aurélia was born the following year.
 The couple divorced in 1962.

-In 1969, Gilot was introduced to the American polio vaccine pioneer Jonas Salk at the home of mutual friends in La Jolla, California.
+In 1969, Gilot was introduced to the American inventor Jonas Salk at the home of mutual friends in La Jolla, California.
+Salk was a researcher, and he developed the first safe polio vaccine.
 Their shared appreciation of architecture led to a brief courtship and a 1970 wedding in Paris.
 During their marriage, which lasted until Salk's death in 1995, the couple lived apart for half of every year as Gilot continued to paint in New York City, La Jolla, and Paris.